areen-anshula/areen-anshula/README.md

 ###

-Hi, I'm Areen Anshula, A student who is currently following <b>Bsc.Information Technology(Hons) (University of Vavuniya, Sri Lanka) & Bachalor in Information Technology (University of Colombo school of computing)</b>.
-My primary interests are <b>Machine Learning, Artificial Intelligence, Cybersecurity, Software Development.</b> I enjoy exploring how technology can be used to solve real-world problems and create products that positively impact people's lives.
+Hi, I'm Areen Anshula, A student who is currently following <b><mark>Bsc.Information Technology(Hons) (University of Vavuniya, Sri Lanka) & Bachalor in Information Technology (University of Colombo school of computing)</mark></b>.
+My primary interests are <b><mark>Machine Learning, Artificial Intelligence, Cybersecurity, Software Development.</b></mark> I enjoy exploring how technology can be used to solve real-world problems and create products that positively impact people's lives.
 Beyond technical skills, I am deeply interested in entrepreneurship and the startup ecosystem.
 My long-term goal is to develop innovative software products, launch successful technology ventures, and contribute meaningful solutions to the world through technology.
 ###